There is a grid of light that encompasses Earth’s surface. You, Lightworker, are part of that grid.

 The Cintamani (Sanskrit for “wish-fulfilling jewel”) has a sacred connection with the Agarthans, light beings who live in subterranean caverns on Earth.
 The Agarthans are one of many civilizations assisting us with positively increasing the vibration of our planet, to liberate those humans living within the constraints of limited consciousness.

 The stone Saffordite, which is found in Eastern Arizona, is a weathered Obsidian glass.
 Volcanic in nature (vs moldavite and other tektites, which are formed by meteors pounding the earth and forming glass,) Saffordite contains crystalline magnetite, which, as you may deduce, makes it magnetic.
 Thus, the stone is also an integral part of Earth’s magnetic grid.

 There are stories that King Solomon understood the sacredness of the Cintamani, which is infused with Sirian energy.
-He was purported to carry one with him on his journeys to keep him secure during travel, and there are some pieces of channeled art (well, it’s actually ALL channeled) that denote such stones being used in sacred contact with evolved cave-dwellers.
+He was purported to carry one with him on his journeys to keep him secure during travel, and there are some pieces of channeled art (well, actually ALL art is channeled) that denote such stones being used in sacred contact with evolved cave-dwellers.

 They are really not very pretty stones, as stones go.
 As a gemologist, I get to study a lot of rocks.
 Rather dull and commonly opaque, they display similar dimpling to moldavite, which many use as a conduit for extraterrestrial contact.

 In current times, it appears that this stone is playing a supporting role as we near The Event, when Darkness succumbs and Earth turns its corner toward critical mass in awakening.
 It’s fortifying the Light Grid, by transmitting the energy of the Lightworkers who interact with them.

 Owning a Cintamani is a responsibility, though.
 It’s not just another crystal to stack in your pile of pretty rocks.